This article will show you where and how to meet people in Seattle Washington.

 6. Let the Animals do the Talking

-Zoos attract a wide range of individuals, from young families visiting for the first time, to those interested in conservation and finding out more about the amazing animals that live there.
+Zoos attract a wide range of individuals, from young families visiting for the first time to those interested in conservation and finding out more about the amazing animals that live there.
 If you love animals, then you are bound to find kindred spirits at the Woodland Park Zoo.
-Take your time going round the exhibits, you’ll definitely end up striking a conversation with others.
+Take your time going around the exhibits, you’ll definitely end up striking a conversation with others.
 If this isn’t for you then visit during one of the zoo’s many events, including their music nights.
 Alternatively, sign up as a zoo volunteer and meet lots of new people, all looking to give something back.
 If you prefer being indoors, then try the Seattle Aquarium for a similar friend making experience.

 7. Use the Magic of Music to Make New Mates